 CAS CERTIFICATE: each student will receive a certificate with exact dates, hours and description of accomplished program and duties.

-About the CAS & TOK Mentor: Bryan Plymale is an award winning international educator born in New York, but grew up mostly in America’s heartland.
+About our CAS & TOK Trip Mentor & Coordinator: Bryan Plymale is an award winning international educator born in New York, but grew up mostly in America’s heartland.
 He graduated from Texas A&M University with a degree in Wildlife and Fisheries Science and a secondary science composite teaching certification.
 Bryan did his graduate studies in Estuarine Ecology and Systematics Biology at San Francisco State University where he was a laboratory coordinator and research scientist specializing in Zostera marina transplantation.
 Bryan taught for 9 years at the prestigious Kodaikanal International School, located at 2200 meters elevation in the unique rainforest Shola ecosystem of the Western Ghats.
 There he taught biology, environmental systems and societies, and was the Theory of Knowledge (TOK) facilitator and Creativity, Activity, Service (CAS) Coordinator.
 Bryan was also the Social Experience Department Green Team leader, running a successful indigenous Shola tree planting project, recycling programs, the “Keep Kodai Clean and Green” campaign, and organizing seminars on Human Rights, Social Justice and Environmental issues.
 Most recently, he was part of the team setting up the IBDP at Imagine International Academy of North Texas where he also taught biology, TOK and was the CAS and Personal Project Coordinator.
 As an experiential educator, Bryan has led field trips to Borneo, Java, Sabah, Sarawak, Kathmandu, Brazil, India and Spain.
 Furthermore, he was part of an accreditation team in Côte d’Ivoire.
 In addition to all of Bryan’s academic experience, he has coached numerous sports, focusing on Ultimate Frisbee and the Spirit of the Game which incorporates the IB’s philosophy of holistic education and lifelong learning.

 Sunday, July 5th or 12th: